treeman/jonashietala/drafts/my_first_netrunner_store_championship.markdown

 [corpdeck]: http://netrunnerdb.com/en/decklist/16173/beginners-takeover-link-ping-store-champ-4th-place
 [runnerdeck]: http://netrunnerdb.com/en/decklist/16178/destruction-link-ping-store-champ-4th-place

 The tournament was a 12-player one with 4 rounds of swiss followed by a double elimination bracket.

+# Swiss

 Swiss is played both as runner and corp and you get 2 points for each win with a 65 min time limit.
-The bracket is only a single game with 35 min.

-# Match 1, NEH/Kate
+## Match 1, NEH/Kate

 vs Near-Earth Hub